 Many of the selected issues to be the focus of the research were unclear.
-Some candidates still described a topic for research rather than selecting a specific issue to be the focus, for example, 'is the travel agent on the high street affected by online sales'.
-A few candidates focused simply on reporting an event.
-Some candidates put forward a proposal that focused on the finding of an issue rather than describing the issue to be the focus of the investigation, for example, 'The effect of the economy on the travel and tourism industry'.
-A better issue would be; has the instability of the euro resulted in fewer people travelling abroad?
-Or Have the Olympic Games resulted in more people staying in Britain?
-This gives candidates a specific focus and they can actually analyse whether these are the problems or if something else is also causing the downturn in tourists travelling abroad.
-When issues are vague, candidates find it more difficult to consider exactly what they are investigating for their project.
-Amongst less able candidates plans tended to be quite general and the methodologies lacked detail.
+Some students still described a topic for research rather than selecting a specific issue to be the focus, for example, 'is globalisation of hotel chains helping or hindering tourism development?'
+A few students focused simply on reporting an event.
+Some students put forward a proposal that focused on the finding of an issue rather than describing the issue to be the focus of the investigation, for example, 'The effect of the economy on the travel and tourism industry'.
+A better issue would be; Has the instability of the euro resulted in fewer people travelling abroad?
+This gives students a specific focus and they can actually analyse whether this is the problem or if something else is also causing the downturn in tourists travelling abroad.
+When issues are vague, students find it more difficult to consider exactly what they are investigating for their project.
+Amongst less able students plans tended to be guite general and the methodologies lacked detail.
 If the issue is clear then there is more scope for the methodology to be detailed and to explain rather than describe how the aims will be met.
-Candidates too will be able to describe the issue rather than simply provide information about a topic.
-Candidates should scope out the industries to be investigated, e.g. airlines, travel agents, tour operators, etc.
+Students too will be able to describe the issue rather than simply provide information about a topic.
+Students should scope out the industries to be investigated, e.g. airlines, travel agents, tour operators, etc.

 The detail given in the plans this series varied.
 Most research plans generally gave some detail of activities to be undertaken to meet aims with timescales.
-Many candidates gave some detail in the description of the methodology to be used and more did describe in detail how the aims would be met.
+Many students gave some detail in the description of the methodology to be used and more did describe in detail how the aims would be met.
 Sometimes marks were awarded from mark band three so evidence should show plans that explain how the project aims will be met.
 Sometimes this could not be found.